zzossig/hugo-theme-zzo/README.md

 ## External Library

-If you want use external libraries, this theme currently supporting Katex, MathJax, Mermaid, Flowchart.js, chart.js, viz-graph, wavedrom, js-sequence-diagram.
+If you want use external libraries, this theme currently supporting Katex, MathJax, Mermaid, Flowchart.js, chart.js, viz-graph, wavedrom, js-sequence-diagram, jsxgraph.
 Just add some variable to a front-matter.

 ```bash
 ---